Are Electronics Interfering With Your Sleep?

-On an Android phone do this.
-Launch settings.
+On an Android phone, do this—launch settings.
 Then go into Display.
-You will see something called "blue light filter."
+You will see something called a “blue light filter.”
 Tap it to turn it on.
-Right away you should see the tint of the screen color change.
-It'll show less blue and more red/orange light.
-You can change it permanently, or choose the option to have it switch on just in the evening.
+Right away, you should see the tint of the screen color change.
+It’ll show less blue and more red/orange light.
+You can change it permanently or choose the option to have it switch on just in the evening.

-On an Iphone do this.
+On an iPhone, do this.
 Launch settings.
 Then go into Display and Brightness.
-Click on Night Shift and either manually enable it or schedule it to go on automatically every eveing.
+Click on Night Shift and either manually enable it or schedule it to go on automatically every evening.

-By changing your electronic devices to show less blue light, and arranging to shut them down a couple hours before you plan on sleeping, you should find you're getting longer and more restful sleep.
+By changing your electronic devices to show less blue light and arranging to shut them down a couple of hours before you plan on sleeping, you should find you’re getting longer and more restful sleep.

-Here's something you don't have to worry about.
-There are several companies that claim blue light can cause headaches and migraines, macular degeneration and damage to the retina.
+Here’s something you don’t have to worry about.
+Several companies claim blue light can cause headaches and migraines, macular degeneration and damage to the retina.
 We have not been able to find a single clinical study that shows any of those claims are true.
-In fact, companies have been fined in several countries like the United Kingdom for false or misleading ads like that.
-If that changes, we'll let you know.
+Companies have been fined in several countries like the United Kingdom for false or misleading ads like that.
+If that changes, we’ll let you know.